yfuruyama/Data-Generator-FromDDL/README.md

 # DESCRIPTION

 Data::Generator::FromDDL is dummy data generator intended to easily prepare dummy records for RDBMS.
-This module takes care of some constraints specific to RDBMS and generates records in the right order.
+This module takes care of some constraints and generates records in the right order.

 Supported constraints are